Completed Space Science Missions

 NASA MISSION OPNOM: Phage Evolution

-LAUNCHED ON: Northrup Grumman Antares; NG-13
+LAUNCHED ON: Northrop Grumman Antares; NG-13

 INFLIGHT BIOMANUFACTURING